BDC Hamburger Icon

 What are the features of accounting software?

-Now that you’re familiar with what accounting software is and why you should use it, it’s important to know which tools and features to look for when choosing a system.
-Nearly all online accounting software uses double-entry accounting to ensure accuracy and have accounts receivable, accounts payable, banking, and reporting features.
-Some also include inventory management, project management, time tracking, and payroll tools, though these features are usually in higher-tier plans or add-ons that cost extra.
-Here are some core elements of accounting software
+Before committing to an accounting software provider, you must know which tools and features to look for when choosing a system.
+Nearly all online accounting software uses double-entry accounting to ensure accuracy and have accounts receivable (AR), accounts payable (AP), banking and reporting features.
+Some also include inventory management, project management, time tracking and payroll tools, though these features are usually in higher-tier plans or available as add-ons that cost extra.

-• Accounts receivable: Accounting software systems should be able to handle billing, keeping track of what customers owe (accounts receivable, or A/R) and their payments.
-Here are some of the main A/R features to look for.
+Accounting software systems should be able to handle billing, keeping track of what customers owe (AR) and their payments.
+Here are some of the main AR features to look for:

-• Invoice processing: At the very least, accounting software should be able to handle invoicing.
-When money is owed to you, you need to know from whom, how much, and when to expect payment.
-All accounting systems allow you to print invoices, with most letting you email them.
-Your system should remember basic customer data, such as names, addresses, account numbers, and standard terms.
-Most of today’s software systems also remember your standard pricing for a wide variety of products and services.
-[Check out our FreshBooks review, our top pick as the best accounting software for invoicing].
+• Invoice processing: At the very least, your accounting software should be capable of invoicing.
+When money is owed to you, you need to know from whom, how much and when to expect payment.
+All accounting systems allow you to print invoices, with most letting you email them, too.
+Your program should remember basic customer data, such as names, addresses, account numbers and standard terms.
+Most of today’s software solutions also remember your standard pricing for a wide variety of products and services.

-• Automatic invoicing: This ensures revenue is never delayed because you’ve forgotten to send out an invoice.
+• Automatic invoicing: This feature ensures revenue is never delayed because you forgot to send out an invoice.
 In addition, with automated statements and late reminders, the accounting software acts as your collection department, reminding customers to pay their bills.
+[Check out our review of FreshBooks for an accounting software program capable of automated invoicing.]

 Payment processing

 Nobody likes paying bills, but keeping track of what you owe is essential for any business.
 The way your accounting system handles the outflow side of your funds can vary.
-Here are some of the most useful accounts payable (A/P) features.
+Here are some of the most useful AP features:

-• Purchase orders: Handling your purchases and what you owe is one of the main tasks for accounting software, but how it functions can vary, from producing simple purchase orders to following quotes all the way through to purchase and payment.
+• Purchase orders (POs): Handling purchases and tracking what you owe is one of the main tasks of accounting software, but how it functions can vary, from producing simple POs to following quotes all the way through to purchase and payment.

 • Vendor credit memos: It’s easy for a business to lose track of all those credits vendors often hand out, either as rewards or returns.
 However, credit memos are as valuable as cash, so a system that can track them helps keep costs down.

-• Automatic payment: From scheduling bank payments and direct deposits to printing checks, many A/P modules can completely automate your payment processes, ensuring you don’t fall behind.
+• Automatic payment: From scheduling bank payments and direct deposits to printing checks, many AP modules can completely automate your payment processes, ensuring you don’t fall behind on your debts.

 Payroll

-Payroll modules are extremely sophisticated in some accounting systems, offering full payroll services that do everything from calculating hours and processing wages to paying payroll taxes and making 401(k) deductions.
-Here are some of the best payroll features for accounting software.
+Payroll modules are extremely sophisticated in some accounting platforms, rivaling some of the best payroll services.
+They can do everything from calculating hours and processing wages to filing payroll tax forms and making 401(k) deductions.
+Here are some of the top payroll features to look for in accounting software:

-• Variable wage schedules: Whether your employees are salaried or paid by the hour, a system that can accurately calculate what you owe them is essential.
+• Variable wage schedules: Whether your employees are salaried or paid by the hour, an accounting system that can accurately calculate what you owe them is essential.
 Problems arise when you have many intermittent workers or part-time staff.
-Some employees may be paid monthly, others weekly or biweekly, or as needed.
-Your software should be able to handle different pay schedules along with different types of compensation (commissions, salaries, profit sharing, bonuses, etc.) and benefits (health insurance, retirement plans, and even perks like paid parking).
+Some employees may be paid monthly, others weekly or biweekly.
+Your software should be able to handle different pay schedules along with different types of compensation, such as commissions, salaries, profit sharing and bonuses and benefits, including health insurance, high-quality retirement plans and perks like paid parking.

-• Direct deposit: This is essential for accounting software to support these days, as most people expect their paychecks to be deposited directly into their bank accounts.
+• Direct deposit: These days, accounting programs must support direct deposit as most people expect their paychecks to be deposited directly into their bank accounts.
 Decent accounting software should allow you to set up scheduled direct deposit payments.

-• Automatic tax calculations: This ranges from handling only the basic deductions to providing sophisticated tax tables and printing relevant forms.
-Find out if the system supports new-hire reporting, expense tracking, W-4s, and W-9s.
+• Automatic tax calculations: This function ranges from software that handles only the basic deductions to platforms that provide sophisticated tax tables and can print relevant forms.
+Find out if the system you’re interested in supports new-hire reporting, expense tracking, W-4s and W-9s.
 Does it handle monthly federal tax deposits and quarterly federal tax reports, such as Form 941?
-Does it take care of annual reports and returns, such as the W-2, W-3, Form 940, and 1099?
+Does it take care of annual reports and returns, such as the W-2, W-3, Form 940 and 1099?
 Will it do state tax returns for income taxes and unemployment insurance?
 Can it handle workers’ compensation insurance calculations and payments?
+These are vital questions to ask the software vendor.

 • Expense reimbursements and deductions: If your employees incur tax-deductible expenses, such as travel and entertainment expenses, you’ll want a system that can accommodate these reimbursements and ensure that payments comply with tax deadlines.